Snapchat/KeyDB-docs/docs/modules-blocking-ops.md

 Future work
 ---

-An API is work in progress right now in order to allow Redis modules APIs to be called in a safe way from threads, so that the threaded command can access the data space and do incremental operations.
+An API is work in progress right now in order to allow KeyDB modules APIs to be called in a safe way from threads, so that the threaded command can access the data space and do incremental operations.

-There is no ETA for this feature but it may appear in the course of the Redis 4.0 release at some point.